 Fenugreek Leaves vs. Curry Leaves

-Curry leaves comes from the curry tree, Murraya koenigii, native to southern Asia and used a lot in East Indian food, they are not the same as fenugreek leaves.
+Curry leaves come from the curry tree, Murraya koenigii, native to southern Asia, and used a lot in East Indian food, they are not the same as fenugreek leaves.

-Suffice to say that fenugreek leaves have a slightly sweet and nutty aroma, however, fresh curry leaves smell pungently of curry, but the dried ones have far more less aroma and flavor.
+Suffice to say that fenugreek leaves have a slightly sweet and nutty aroma; however, fresh curry leaves smell pungently of curry, but the dried ones have far less aroma and flavor.

 Now, the second thing you need to understand about substituting fenugreek leaves is that: